Bourbon virus: Signs and symptoms

 The patient had high fever, headache, decreased appetite, muscle aches, joint pain, fatigue, malaise, nausea, vomiting, diarrhea and a maculopapular rash on the abdomen, chest and back.
-Late in the course of the illness he experienced shortness of breath, which developed into acute respiratory distress syndrome.
+Late in the course of the illness, he experienced shortness of breath, which developed into acute respiratory distress syndrome.
 He died from multiple organ failure 11 days after the earliest symptoms.
 Laboratory abnormalities observed included a decrease in the patient's white cell and platelet counts, considered to be caused by bone marrow suppression, and an increase in liver enzyme levels.
-These symptoms and alterations in blood cells are similar to those seen with tick-borne illnesses including ehrlichiosis and disease caused by the Heartland virus.
+These symptoms and alterations in blood cells are similar to those seen with tick-borne illnesses, including ehrlichiosis and disease caused by the Heartland virus.

-The degree, if any, to which the Bourbon virus contributed to the individual's illness and death remains unknown as of February 2015, as does whether these symptoms and laboratory abnormalities represent the typical course of infection with Bourbon virus.
+The degree to which the Bourbon virus contributed to the individual's illness and death remains unknown as of February 2015, as does whether these symptoms and laboratory abnormalities represent the typical course of infection with the Bourbon virus.
 Hawkinson has speculated that there have been previous undiagnosed cases with milder symptoms from which the infected patients recovered.

 Thogotoviruses rarely cause disease in humans.
 The case in Bourbon County is only the eighth report of human disease associated with a thogotovirus globally.
 Thogoto virus caused disease in two people from Nigeria, one of whom died; Dhori virus caused disease in five laboratory workers infected accidentally.
-Although another member of the genus Thogotovirus, Aransas Bay virus, has been found in seabird-associated ticks in the United States, this is the first reported case of human disease apparently associated with a thogotovirus in the Western hemisphere.
+Although another member of the genus Thogotovirus, Aransas Bay virus, has been found in seabird-associated ticks in the United States; this is the first reported case of human disease apparently associated with a thogotovirus in the Western hemisphere.